Approx. Time Difference

 You must take a full-time course of study while abroad.
 You should plan to:

-As noted in the Program Overview section above, attendance is mandatory; under Brazilian federal law, students who miss 25 percent of the classes in any given course will automatically fail the course.
+As noted in the Program Overview section above, class attendance is mandatory; under Brazilian federal law, students who miss 25 percent of the classes in any given course will automatically fail the course.

 UCEAP in Rio offers a number of interesting and unique opportunities for independent studies and volunteer community service projects at the undergraduate level: